austin-putz/BLUPF90/README.md

 good with bash scripts, you can probably figure out how it works by yourself by looking at my code.

+### 4 - Examples

+This is a folder with examples.
+I'm using QMSim to generate files for now, but I'd like to add all the examples from Mrode's book when I have time.

 ## How do I download the BLUPF90 programs?